codefresh-io/cap-docs.codefresh.io/_docs/getting-started/cd-codefresh.md

 Kustomize through a freestyle step
 Helm as package manager, also through a freestyle step

-Finally, if you are familair with and want to work with 'kubectl', use your own our freestyle step If you wish you can still run your own custom kubectl commands in a freestyle step for maximum flexibility on cluster deployments.
+Finally, if you are familair with and want to work with 'kubectl', run your own custom kubectl commands in a freestyle step for maximum flexibility on cluster deployments.

 ## kubectl
 kubectl is the command line interface for managing kubernetes clusters.